ArtemKimUSC/CTFM/README.md

 ## 2. Install conda environments
 CT-FM uses two independent conda environments. <br /> The first one - `ldsc` - is used for pre-processing of GWAS summary statistic files and for running Stratified LD score regression (S-LDSC) method.
-The second one - `ctfm` - is used to run SuSiE fine-mapping on S-LDSC results.
+The second one - `ctfm` - is used to run SuSiE fine-mapping on S-LDSC results.<br />
-`cd CTFM`
+`cd CTFM`<br />
 `mamba env create -f install/ctfm.yml`<br />
 `mamba env create -f install/ldsc.yml` <br />